 God has used physical pain to move me past annoyance with old people’s complaints (“Come on, Gramps, stop obsessing about your colon!), to a real empathy for anyone in pain.
 Yep, God even works together for good stubborn kidney stones, double-hernia surgery, flexible sigmoid exams, and central serous retinopathy (which simply is a $200 an hour ophthalmologist’s term for looking at life just a bit differently than normal people).
 Now, I even get false labor pains whenever I visit the Maternity Ward.

 But more than physical pain, God has used emotional pain to make me a more understanding person.
 When I started out in youth ministry during the Polyester Age, my counseling philosophy was simply, “Get over it!”
 Now that I’m diagnosed with clinical depression, I have much more empathy for people who I used to think didn’t have any willpower or control over their thinking processes.
 I might as well tell a diabetic, “You don’t need insulin, just a better attitude toward life!”

 I don’t credit (or blame) God for any of this pain or planned obsolescence.
 (I’ve noticed my face is sliding off my head and collecting under my chin.
 If it weren’t for my belt, my chest would be around my ankles.)

 But I do praise Him that He has used times of physical, mental, and emotional pain and problems to conform me a little bit more to the image of His Son.
 And, now, to provide empathetic comfort for others losing their looks, their jobs, or their health.

-I trust our time together in this book will accomplish just that.
+I trust the time you spent reading this will accomplish just that.
 You will be comforted.
 You will be convicted.
-And most of all, you will be conformed to the image of God's own Son.
+And most of all, you will be conformed to the image of God’s own Son.

 Copyright © 2002 James N. Watkins